 Reservoirs and other water bodies can often look idyllic, a perfect place to spend a beautiful day; this can be particularly so as we all look to spend more time outdoors and embrace the staycation over the summer.
 However, that calm exterior can carry real danger that everyone should be aware of.

-In order to help make this summer safe for everyone, NI Water have joined forces with the RNLI to put out a strong message to the community, especially children and young people, to take care around water.
+In order to help make this summer safe for everyone, NI Water would like to remind the public that there is no time for complacency around water and put out a strong message to the community, especially children and young people, to take care around all bodies of water.

-As more of us embrace new activities and pastimes, whether that’s by the sea, in the swimming pool or in lakes, rivers and reservoirs, there is no better time to remind ourselves of the dangers and the importance of remaining vigilant at all times.
+As more of us embrace new activities and pastimes in the water, there is no better time to remind ourselves of the dangers and the importance of remaining vigilant at all times.

 Reservoirs are often great places for a walk or cycle but even an innocent paddle in the water can quickly turn into an emergency.

-Cathy Uprichard, Head of Safety, Health and Environment at NI Water, explains, there is a real danger lying beneath the surface: “Understandably, a reservoir can look like the perfect place to cool down on a warm day, but while it may look safe, it can be very dangerous.
+An NI Water spokesperson explains, there is a real danger lying beneath the surface: “Understandably, a reservoir can look like the perfect place to cool down on a warm day, but while it may look safe, it can be very dangerous.
 You may swim well in a warm indoor pool, but that does not mean that you will be able to swim in extremely cold water.

 “The dangers include:

 - Very cold temperatures; the water can be bitterly cold even in summer months.

 - Strong underwater currents, which can trouble even the most confident of swimmers.

 - Reservoirs are often very deep, much deeper than you expect.